gitploy-io/gitploy/README.md

 Gitploy helps your team or organization builds the system around GitHub in minutes.
 Gitploy provides these features:

 * Deploy a specific ref (branch, commit, tag)
-* Build an event-driven system around GitHub [deployment API](https://docs.github.com/en/rest/reference/repos#deployments)
+* Build an event-driven deployment system around GitHub [deployment API](https://docs.github.com/en/rest/reference/repos#deployments)
 * Integrate with GitHub [Action](https://github.com/features/actions) in minutes

 If you want to look around, you can check the [document](https://docs.gitploy.io) of Gitploy.